Western Gailes Golf Club Course Review - Golf Monthly

-Western Gailes Golf Club Course Review - Set between the railway and the sea, Western Gailes in Ayrshire delivers an exacting challenge over exceptional golfing terrain
+Set between the railway and the sea, Western Gailes in Ayrshire delivers an exacting challenge over exceptional golfing terrain.

 Western Gailes Golf Club Course Review